 The signs of Attention Deficit Hyperactivity Disorder (ADHD) will mostly likely have been apparent in your child’s primary years of education and a diagnosis will have been given.
-If this is the case many children will still have ADHD in their teens.
+If this is the case many children will continue to have the symptoms of ADHD in their teens.

 From your observations at home or teacher comments the signs will be much the same as those observed in the primary years.
 These are likely to be: